IS IT SAFE TO TRAVEL TO HAWAII IN 2025?

 Tropical diseases

 Hawaii is actually fairly free of disease.
 There are mosquitoes, but no malaria.
-Zika is an occasional problem, as are dengue and chikungunya, though case counts have been below 25 for the last three years Hawaii’s health department has kept track.
+Zika is an occasional problem, as are dengue and chikungunya, though case counts have been below 25 each year since 2020, according to Hawaii’s health department.

 Fortunately, it’s easy to keep these diseases at bay by wearing mosquito repellent with a high DEET concentration.